 Self-Sufficiency: This refers to the The Self-Sufficiency Standard for Oregon (current version).
-This measure is aspirational for Oregon and describes how much income families of various sizes and compositions need to make ends meet without public or private assistance in each county in Oregon.
+This measure is aspirational for Oregon and describes the income required by families of different sizes and compositions in each Oregon county to meet their basic needs without relying on public or private assistance.
 The Self-Sufficiency Standard is a measure of income adequacy that is based on the costs of basic needs for working families: housing, child care, food, health care, transportation, and miscellaneous items, as well as the cost of taxes and the impact of tax credits.
 This varies by family type.